saul.pw/ software writing art links crosswords

 6.022 × 1023

-and they would pronounce it “six point oh two two times tentatha twenty-third”.
+which is pronounced “six point oh two two times tentatha twenty-third”.

 Now, this “number” actually has several numbers within it.
 Which of these numbers–the 6.022, the 10, or the 23–is the most important?